 Then, when damage strikes, your roofer is in a good position to provide a realistic estimate to your insurance company on the costs of roof repair or replacement.
 Having that estimate in hand when calling your insurer can speed up the claims process.

 For emergency roof repair, please contact us at Yellowhammer Roofing.
-For everything from insurance claims to full roof replacement, we are here for you.
+For everything from an insurance claim to full roof replacement, we are here for you.